edwintye/k8s-local-env/README.md

   - elasticsearch
   - fluent bit
   - kibana &mdash; UI at \<hostname\>:31000

+Assuming that this is a local deployment, \<hostname\> will simply be `localhost`, and `localhost` will be used from herein in all the code blocks.
+Applications deployed with the annotation `kubernetes.io/ingress.class: nginx` will also be available at `localhost/path` where `/path` is the path defined in the ingress extension.

 ### Caveats
   - As the aim here is to effectively create a scratch environment, persistent storage is disabled for all the